Top 10 TV Series

 Year: 2011

-You had one job, David Benioff and D.B.
-Weiss, and you did it perfectly for three seasons and nine episodes: faithfully adapt George R.R.
-Martin’s A Song of Ice and Fire.
+You had one job, Benioff and Weiss, and you did it perfectly for three seasons and nine episodes.
 The less said the better about the final few seasons.
-However, those first four were quite incredible.
-Until Game of Thrones, I thought I hated fantasy, especially high fantasy, as a genre – until I watched Season 1 in 2011.
-I immediately devoured all the books and also tried other fantasy authors (looking forward to a Joe Abercrombie adaptation in the future), such was the first season’s impact on me.
-I loved the fact it was based upon political interests and intrigue, not good vs evil for the sake of being good or evil.
-Having believable characters caught between difficult moral decisions was immensely appealing to me - and this show brought the book to the screen with perfect casting and faithful adaptation, whilst even improving on parts.
+But those first four were something.
+I’d thought I hated fantasy until Season 1 in 2011.
+What got me was that it’s built on political interests and intrigue, not good versus evil for its own sake.
+Characters caught between real moral choices.
+The casting was extraordinary and the adaptation was faithful while also improving on parts.
 No matter how many times I re-watch Season 1, I’m still shocked to see Ned Stark’s decapitation.

 💬 Favourite Quote